rshtishi/payroll/department/README.md

 The ```@StreamListener``` annotation tells Spring Cloud Stream to execute the ```employeeChangeSink()``` method every time a message is received off the input channel.

-### Configuring Swagger for documenting REST endpoints
+### Configuring Swagger for Documenting Rest Endpoints

 We begin by adding the following dependency: